 Do you offer special plans for business or academic institutions?

-- Please contact us at our support email address to discuss the details of your organization and intended usage.
+- Please reach out to the appropriate Red Hat sales organization for your location from our Contact page to discuss the details of your organization and intended usage.

 Can I use Quay for free?